dhthwy/r/README.md

 # r

+"There's an old friend from CT who is always miserable.

+So I get it.

+I gave her an ear some years back.
+She yapped and whined constantly.

+I didn't judge though.
+I listened.

+I asked her 'what's good?'

+Nothing, she'd say.

+One day I said 'look, you have children, why are you so miserable?
+Let them bring you joy.
+Be happy for them if nothing else.'

+So I totally get it.
+No one likes to be around constant negativity.
+I don't tolerate it in others either.

+But here is the difference: we actually talked for real.

+Many years ago.
+Over a decade now, For years I spent almost every day texting and, voice/video chatting with someone.

+She was an attorney, so pretty smart.
+And she actually helped develop my ability to speak!
+I didn't get to talk much before that.

+We had a rule: if things got heated we'd take it to voice chat.
+Resolving conflict over text never worked out well, it usually ended bloody.

+She knew the screen/computer made me absolutely miserable.

+Unfortunately, I wasn't able to ever meet her.

+I was working on developing something that would later make me some money.

+But I didn't have enough for the trip back then, and I refused to take her money.

+I don't bother with online relationships anymore.
+No matter form: whether it's friends or whatever.

+When it starts on the screen, it ends on the screen.

+So yes, having past regrets, trying my damnest not to repeat.

+Being forced on the screen.
+Makes me pretty damn miserable.
+"

+---

 "I don't see how people can be productive when their body burning in flames.

 dozens of projects to do... but I end up passing out much of the time because it's too much for me to bear.